 Where should investments start?
 Executives should consider starting with low-hanging fruit—digital technologies that improve upon mundane tasks for physicians or activities that happen behind the scenes.
 Priorities should be on improving busy work and tasks that don’t add value for stakeholders.
-The benefit of prioritizing these activities for digital technology solutions is that implementation is simpler and critical customer interactions are not affected.
-The organization can then build momentum toward more complicated tasks and solutions.
+The benefit of prioritising these activities for digital technology solutions is that implementation is simpler and critical customer interactions are not affected.
+The organisation can then build momentum toward more complicated tasks and solutions.

-The power of today’s digital technologies extends to tasks traditionally performed by humans, such as transcribing human speech, detecting and characterizing abnormalities in medical images, predicting complications or patient deterioration, providing real-time decision support, and in some clinical domains even suggesting possible diagnoses.
+The power of today’s digital technologies extends to tasks traditionally performed by humans, such as transcribing human speech, detecting and characterising abnormalities in medical images, predicting complications or patient deterioration, providing real-time decision support, and in some clinical domains even suggesting possible diagnoses.
 Done right, digital solutions can create substantial efficiency gains, quality improvements, and superior experience for consumers and health care practitioners.

-However, the health care industry in general and provider organizations in particular have been slow to adopt digital technologies and much activity to date has been in pilots rather than wide-scale implementation.
-In our 2020 survey on AI, 17% of health care executives reported that their organizations had no sophistication or a very low level of sophistication with AI compared to only 11% of executives from other industries.3 And in our 2019 study on the future of work, only 27% of health care executives said that they had invested in automation technologies.4 Previous research suggests that health care executives and physicians have serious concerns about digital technologies in general and AI in particular, including privacy, ethical concerns, and the risk of medical errors.5
+However, the health care industry in general and provider organisations in particular have been slow to adopt digital technologies and much activity to date has been in pilots rather than wide-scale implementation.
+In our 2020 survey on AI, 17% of health care executives reported that their organisations had no sophistication or a very low level of sophistication with AI compared to only 11% of executives from other industries.3 And in our 2019 study on the future of work, only 27% of health care executives said that they had invested in automation technologies.4 Previous research suggests that health care executives and physicians have serious concerns about digital technologies in general and AI in particular, including privacy, ethical concerns, and the risk of medical errors.5

 We sought to understand the perspective of physicians as key stakeholders in adopting and using technology.
 We focused questions on emerging digital technologies, providing use cases for robotic process automation, natural language processing, and machine learning (similar to those described in figure 1 in the “The digital technologies continuum” sidebar).
 We found that physicians are open to specific examples of new technological solutions.